-A. OI ESIAE SKARTOT SID

-As Reads To: Miscellaneous Revenue 1,061,256
+As Reads Miscellaneous Revenue 1,061,256

-Reads Miscellaneous Revenue 1,212,856
+To: Reads Miscellaneous Revenue 1,212,856

-As Reads To: Operating Expenses 450,197
+As Reads Operating Expenses 450,197

-Reads Operating Expenses 601,797
+To: Reads Operating Expenses 601,797

 conflict.
 SECTION 2.
-All resolutions or parts of resolutions in conflict herewith are hereby researched.
-SECTION 3.
-This resolution shall become effective on the fifth business day after oursuant to Section 4.03(d) of the City Charter of the City of Pensacola.
+All resolutions or parts of resolutions in conflict herewith are hereby repealed d to the extent of such

+provided SECTION 3.
+This resolution shall become effective on the fifth business day after adop pursuant to Section 4.03(d) of the City Charter of the City of Pensacola. tion, unless otherwise

 Adopted:

+Approved:

-Attest: Approved - : President of City Council
+Attest: Preside ent of City Council